TAHJones/avengers-top-trumps/README.md

   </a>
 </div>

 On the mobile layout only the hero or villain card is visible at one time.
-Originally they were stacked on top of one another but this was changed to improve the UX experience.
-The dot navigation elements are hidden because they are too small to useon smaller screens and only the arrows are available to select a superhero character.
+Originally they were stacked on top of one another (as in the wireframe above) but this was changed to improve the UX experience.
+The dot navigation elements are hidden because they are too small to use on smaller screens so only the arrows are available to select a superhero character.

 #### How to Play Avengers Top Trumps - Steps 1-6